-Tapas are grouped into three categories, based on how they are eaten: cosas de picar (meaning “things to nibble,) are finger foods, such as olives, cheeses or toasts.
-Pinchos, like abondigas (meatballs), require a utensil or toothpick for eating.
+Spanish tapas dishes are grouped into three categories, based on how they are eaten: cosas de picar (meaning “things to nibble), are finger foods, such as olives, cheeses or toasts.
+Pinchos, like albondigas (meatballs), require a utensil or toothpick for eating.
 If the tapa comes in a sauce, such as garlicky fried shrimp, it is called cazuelas.

-Say “I’m serving tapas tonight” quickly, and you may get a bemused reaction as your guest imagines you with a small plate in one hand and nothing on from the waist up.
-Include a glass of wine or fine sherry, or even your favorite mixed cocktail.
-Serve a small plate of olives and almonds, and remember the Spanish proverb: Comiendo, comiendo el apetito se va abriendo–appetite increases with constant eating.
+Say “I’m serving tapas tonight” quickly, and you may get a bemused reaction as your guest imagines you with a small plate in one hand, a glass of a tempting elixir in the other and nothing on from the waist up.
+And speaking of tempting elixirs, include a glass of wine or fine sherry, or even your favorite mixed cocktail with your tapas menu.